IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

     ```

 ## Resources Required
-IBM Storage Enabler for Containers can be deployed on the following operating systems and orchestration platforms:
+IBM Storage Enabler for Containers can be deployed on different operating systems, while provisioning storage from a variety of IBM arrays, as detailed in the release notes of the package.
-* RHEL 7.x
-* Ubuntu 16.04 or later
-* SLES 12
-* Kubernetes 1.10–1.12
-* IBM Cloud Private 3.1.1, 3.1.2

 ## Installing the Chart
 To install the chart with the release name `my-release`: